 This canine goofball has a big chunk of my heart.
-She is good-natured, loyal, snuggly, and consistently excited whenever I walk in the door.
 Raley is more than just a dog, she is a member of our family and whenever our travel plans allow, we like to bring her along for the journey.
 Traveling with pets isn't always easy.
-Few restaurants welcome dogs and many hotels turn their noses up at our four-legged friends.
-Luckily, those visiting Irvine have some pretty great Fido-friendly options.
+Luckily, those visitors to Irvine have some pretty great dog-friendly options.

 Several restaurants in the Irvine Spectrum offer dog-friendly dining.
-This mall lends itself up to pet-friendliness given its open-air setting.
-This is a place for dogs and their owners to see and be seen.
-Restaurants such as Ruby's Diner, the Veggie Grill, TLT Food, and Chipotle all offer casual and dog-friendly patio seating.
+This sprawling outdoor mall lends itself up to pet-friendliness given its open-air setting, and long sidewalks for walking.It is a place for dogs and their owners to see and be seen.
+There even cute spots set up within the mall for photo opps!

 DOG-FRIENDLY HOTELS IN IRVINE

 Irvine has no shortage of dog-friendly accommodations.
-Hilton Irvine has an airport convenient location and welcomes dogs under 75lbs to stay for a nonrefundable fee of $75.
-Residence Inn has two Irvine locations and allows dogs of all sizes for a nonrefundable $150 fee.
-La Quinta Inn & Suites, converted from a bean and grain warehouse into a three-story hotel listed in the National Registry of Historical Sites, is also pet-friendly and does not charge a pet fee.
+Sonesta Irvine welcomes dogs under 25 lbs. to stay for a one-time, non-refundable fee of $75..
+Staybridge Suites and the Hyatt House welcome dogs 50 lbs. or less for a one-time, non-refundable fee of $75.
+Residence Inn has two Irvine locations (airport and Irvine Spectrum Center) and allows dogs of all sizes for a non-refundable $120 fee.
+The AC Hotel, Atrium, Candlewood Inn & Suites, Extended Stay, and Hilton, also allows dogs.
+La Quinta by Wyndham, converted from a bean and grain warehouse into a three-story hotel listed in the National Registry of Historical Sites, is also pet-friendly and does not charge a pet fee.